-- The Midtown Regional Center had 20,600 jobs in 2016.
+- The Midtown Area Regional Center had 20,600 jobs in 2016.
 Employment in the area is anchored by health care, education, and professional services.

 Despite a number of strengths, the area does have some economic weaknesses.
-The economic growth and development has primarily occurred along Broadway Cultural Corridor and around Pearl.
+The economic growth and development has primarily occurred along the Broadway Cultural Corridor and around Pearl.
 The other commercial nodes and corridors, have attracted reinvestment, albeit less.
-The Midtown area lacks the full spectrum of retail and services to support local residents and businesses, and residents have to leave the area to get daily goods such as groceries.
-Midtown’s commercial building stock is primarily smaller, older buildings, contributing economic benefits associated with unique places and affordable commercial rents, but limiting opportunities for some employers to easily choose Midtown as the area lacks a sizable collection of office spaces to support medium and large business.
+The Midtown Area area lacks the full spectrum of retail and services to support local residents and businesses, and residents have to leave the area to get daily goods such as groceries.
+The Midtown Area’s commercial building stock is primarily smaller, older buildings, contributing economic benefits associated with unique places and affordable commercial rents, but limiting opportunities for some employers to easily choose the Midtown Area as the area lacks a sizable collection of office spaces to support medium and large business.
 Lastly, while the area is comprised of multiple unique places, many lack clearly identifiable or cohesive nodes of activity and uses for attracting additional employment and retail activity.

 Economic Challenges to Address

-- Pressure for redevelopment of existing commercial and industrial areas: Existing buildings have supported employment growth in the area for the most part.
+- Pressure for redevelopment of existing commercial and industrial areas: Existing buildings have supported employment growth in the area, for the most part.
 As redevelopment continues, focus should be paid to maintaining work spaces that support desired industries and economic outcomes.

-- Lack of retail and services oriented to local residents and business: As more people choose Midtown to live, work, or play, amenity improvements will be needed to support quality of life in this urban environment.
+- Lack of retail and services oriented to local residents and business: As more people choose the Midtown Area to live, work, or play, amenity improvements will be needed to support quality of life in this urban environment.

 - Create more employment opportunities to continue attracting a diverse residential population.

-- Leverage existing robust employment anchors such as University of Incarnate Word, San Antonio College, and Methodist Hospital.
+- Leverage existing robust employment anchors such as University of Incarnate Word, San Antonio College, and Metropolitan Methodist Hospital.

 - Cultivate target markets related to arts, culture, entertainment, technology, and wellness.

-- An Educational Hub Midtown has three major education institutions and is bordered by a fourth.
+- An Educational Hub The Midtown Area has three major education institutions and is bordered by a fourth.
 There is an opportunity to orient the area around supporting the diverse students and workers at these institutions.

 - An Arts, Culinary, and Cultural Destination The area has three distinct nodes/corridors related to arts and culture.
 Continuing to foster these areas as destinations and support the people who are creating them can yield additional economic opportunity.